Where to Watch Hockey If You Didn't Score Kraken Tickets

 Don't feel comfortable taunting 15-year-olds?
 How about college kids?
 This year the Huskies play their home games at the Kraken iceplex, opening the season on October 1 against their cross-state rivals at Washington State University.
 Tickets run $10 for adults and $5 for minors and UW students; kids under 10 are free.

 Members of the Kraken's Anchor Alliance, a lineup of 32 local bars committed to hosting fans for games, were announced at the start of the season.
-While the iceplex's 32 Bar and Grill (okay, guys, we get the whole 32 thing already) opens November 6, these two establishments are already devoted (and open!) to the sport.
+Then there's the iceplex's 32 Bar and Grill (okay, guys, we get the whole 32 thing already), as well as these two establishments are already devoted to the sport.